-Electronics Jobs in Connecticut with H-1B Sponsorship
+Electronics H-1B Sponsorship Jobs in Connecticut

 Connecticut's electronics sector spans defense contractors, precision hardware manufacturers, and semiconductor firms across cities like Hartford, Stamford, and New Haven.
-Companies such as Raytheon Technologies, TE Connectivity, and Amphenol have a history of sponsoring H-1B workers for specialized engineering and hardware roles.
+Companies such as Raytheon Technologies, TE Connectivity, and Amphenol have a history of sponsoring H-1B visa workers for specialized engineering and hardware roles.
 Competition is real, but qualified candidates with relevant degrees find a concentrated pool of sponsoring employers.

-See All Electronics Jobs
+Find Electronics Jobs

 Overview

-Open Jobs145+
+Open Jobs51+

-Work Type83% On-site
+Work Type94% On-site

-Top LocationWilton Center, CT
+Top LocationWilton, CT

 Most JobsASML